capysix/ctfwriteups/maplebacon2022/badcontroller/README.md

 oh wait endianness

-is there a 0xf00f an- ahar.
+is there a 0xf00f- ahar!

 ![](header_check_f00f.png)